App Seasonality: Trends & Tips for the Holiday Season

 - What has your competition done to stand out in the past during the holiday season?
 What potential opportunities are there to stand out against them?

 2. Create new app metadata for the holidays

-Once you lock down what you plan to offer, consider the changes you’d like to make.
+Once you lock down what you plan to offer, consider the changes you’d like to make to your creative assets.
 Icons and screenshots are highly visible and impactful in helping apps stand out; copy changes are especially influential in adding new keywords and optimizing your metadata for the holiday season: